To arrange an appointment with a Money Adviser, please email firstpoint or phone 01905 54 2551.

 The Disability and Dyslexia Service supports students who have disabilities that may affect their ability to study, and they help students with assessing their educational support needs and applying for Disabled Students’ Allowance.

 Student Services also has a student Counselling and Mental Health Advisory Service.

-The Student Support and Wellbeing Service provides practical and emotional support to students living in university accommodation, particularly for those who don’t have family support networks.
-For example, promotions are organised on subjects such as health, emotional issues, or personal security and offer 1:1 support.
+The Student Support and Wellbeing Service provides practical and emotional support to students.
 They help students make the transition to independent living.
-If you would like more information about the support offered to Care Leavers by this service please email the named contact; Lucy Sandwell at: email@example.com
+If you would like more information about the support offered to Care Leavers by this service please email the named contact; Lucy Sandwell at: firstname.lastname@example.org

 Please feel free to contact any of the services mentioned for advice or more information through firstpoint in the Peirson Building by emailing email@example.com